Coins of spicy Andouille Sausage mixed with easy fried rice create the perfect flavor combinations for a quick and easy meal!

 Bits of red pepper, carrots, peas and green onions and eggs sit in fried rice that is topped with smoked sausage to make a special meal.
 Andouille sausage brings the heat and cajun spices can be added for even more flavor.

 This is the type of hearty meal you crave on Fat Tuesday.
 Smoked Sausage Fried Rice tastes so good everyone cleans their plate!
+For a slightly faster and spicier meal try our Sausage Jambalaya.

 We love smoked sausage!
 It tastes great on a skillet of potatoes in our Sausage & Potato Skillet or on sauerkraut in our Kielbasa & Sauerkraut.
 Smoked sausage is the meat that can take a basic food like rice, potatoes or sauerkraut and add so much WOW to the meal.